-Opinion: Being a radical feminist must mean being a trans ally at the same time
+Opinion: Being a radical feminist means being a trans ally at the same time

-Being a radical feminist must mean being a trans ally at the same time
+Being a radical feminist means being a trans ally at the same time

 How can we liberate cis women and leave behind one of the most marginalised groups in our society?